 During World War II, artworks were removed from museums and treasuries in many cities and brought to secure places to save them from destruction.
 In Bamberg (Bavaria) not only were the mantles of King Heinrich II (r.
 1002-1024) and his consort Kunigunde moved out of the museum of the cathedral, but the grave of pope Clemens II (d.
 1047) was opened and his vestments secured.
 Fortunately, all objects remained unharmed by the bombings, albeit in a fragile condition.
 When the decision was formed, after the war, to set up a conservation programme for the treasured textiles, Sigrid Müller-Christensen was entrusted with the task.

 A first step was to travel to Sweden where she acquainted herself with current conservation techniques.
-Upon her return to Munich, a workshop was established in the Bayerisches Nationalmuseum (then directed by her husband, Dr. Theodor Müller).
+Upon her return to Munich, a workshop was established, under the administration of the Bayerisches Landesamt für Denkmalpflege and located in the Bayerisches Nationalmuseum (then directed by her husband, Dr. Theodor Müller).
 In 1949, this meant make-shift arrangements and working conditions that required a fair amount of improvisation, but Sigrid Müller-Christensen and her assistants were committed to their work: “Conservation is a test of character” became the team’s motto.
 In 1955, the Bayerisches Nationalmuseum presented “Sakrale Gewänder des Mittelalters” (Medieval church vestments), an exhibition and a catalogue that attracted great interest, both from historians and art historians and from a larger audience.

 An impressive array of precious vestments (among them the aforementioned objects from Bamberg, the vestments of St. Ulrich from Augsburg, the eagle chasuble from Bressanone, the Alexander mantle from Ottobeuren and the vestments from Regensburg) testified both to the splendor of medieval textile art and to the skills of the conservation team.